Stomach Cancer Care (Gastric Cancer)

 Small early gastric cancers (less than 2cm) involving only the first two layers of the stomach wall can be cured with endoscopic removal of the abnormal tissue.
 Since some early cancers have minimal chance of spreading to other areas, a trained endoscopist can perform either an Endoscopic Mucosal Resection (EMR) or Endoscopic Submucosal Dissection (ESD), two procedures that remove the cancerous tissues in a non-surgical, minimally invasive way.
 The procedures offer a curative removal of the tumor without the need for open surgery.

 Advanced gastric cancers are most commonly treated by surgery.
 Surgery involves removing part or all of the stomach as well as the lymph nodes, which aid in the body’s clearing of infections, toxins, and more.
 Subtotal distal gastrectomy, the removal of two-thirds of your distal stomach, is performed for tumors in the lower portions of the stomach.
 A total gastrectomy, removal of the entire stomach, is performed for tumors, which are in the upper portion of the stomach.
 The extent of lymph node removal during the operation depends on the depth of tumor invasion of the stomach wall.
-In many cases, this can be performed using minimally invasive approaches and robotic assistance.
+In many cases, this can be performed using minimally invasive laparoscopic approaches and robotic assistance.

 When gastric cancer is diagnosed in more advanced stages, patients may require a combination of treatments including surgery, chemotherapy, and radiation therapy.